E3SM-Project/E3SM-Project.github.io/docs/running-e3sm-guide/guide-appendix.md

 ### Batch Jobs

-To check on all batch jobs:
+To check on all batch jobs, with the Slurm scheduler:

 `alias sqa='squeue -o "%8u %.7a %.4D %.9P %7i %.2t %.10r %.10M %.10l %.8Q %j" --sort=P,-t,-p'`

-To check on your batch jobs:
+To check on your batch jobs, with the Slurm scheduler:

 `alias sq='sqa -u $USER'`